CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: CTRAPS Client Impersonation Attacks

-\textbf{CI$_{3}$: \afive} In CI$_{3}$, the attacker abuses the \cmd{ClientPin}, which protects the authenticator from PIN brute-forcing, to lock the authenticator or even force a factory reset.
-Through the \cmd{GetPinToken} subcommand, she submits several wrong PIN guesses in a row to the authenticator.
-After three wrong guesses, the device enters a soft lock mode preventing further actions until a reboot (i.e., leaving and re-entering a client's NFC range or detaching and re-attaching to a USB port).
-After a maximum number of failed PIN attempts (CTAP mandates eight), the authenticator enters a hard lock mode that is only restorable through a factory reset, which wipes out all credentials and can lead to account loss.
+\textbf{CI$_{3}$: \afive}.
+In CI$_{3}$, the attacker abuses the \cmd{ClientPin} API, protecting the authenticator from PIN brute-forcing, to lock the authenticator or even force a factory reset.
+They submit to the authenticator several wrong PIN guesses in a row via the \cmd{ClientPin(GetPinToken)} subcommand.
+After three wrong guesses, the authenticator enters a soft lock mode preventing actions until a reboot (i.e., leaving and re-entering a client's NFC range, or detaching and re-attaching to a USB port).
+After a maximum of failed PIN attempts (CTAP mandates eight), the authenticator enters a hard lock mode only restorable through a factory reset, which wipes out all credentials and can lead to account loss.

-\textbf{CI$_{4}$: \aseven} In CI$_{4}$, the attacker calls \cmd{GetInfo} to leak the authenticator details as a stepping stone to more advanced attacks, profile the user, and track him in future connections, and assess whether the authenticator is vulnerable to an implementation-specific attack like~\cite{yubico-cve}, The leaked details include the manufacturer, model, and FIDO2 version, and the supported algorithms, transports, options, and extensions.
+\textbf{CI$_{4}$: \aseven}.
+In CI$_{4}$, the attacker calls \cmd{GetInfo} to leak the authenticator's technical details.
+This attack can be used as a stepping stone to more advanced attacks, to profile the user and track them in future connections, and to assess whether the authenticator is vulnerable to an implementation-specific attack like~\cite{yubico-cve}.
+The leaked details include the manufacturer, model, and FIDO2 version, and the supported algorithms, transports, options, and extensions.
 The authenticator also discloses user settings, such as FIDO2 being disabled over a specific transport.